Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-fido2/fido2-cred-mgmt.md

 This helps you to build a list of all the credentials on the YubiKey.

-If you use Fido2Session.EnumerateCredentialsForRelyingParty, the SDK will return an array of `CredentialManagementData` objects, each one containing the `User`, `CredentialId`, and `CredentialPublicKey` for each credential found on the YubiKey associated with the specified relying party.
-You specify which relying party you are interested in by supplying the `RelyingPartyIdHash`, which you likely retrieved during a call to obtain a list of relying parties.
+If you use Fido2Session.EnumerateCredentialsForRelyingParty, the SDK will return an array of [CredentialUserInfo](xref:Yubico.YubiKey.Fido2.CredentialUserInfo) objects, each one containing the `User`, `CredentialId`, `CredentialPublicKey`, `CredProtectPolicy`, and the `LargeBlobKey` (if there is one) for each credential found on the YubiKey associated with the specified relying party.
+You specify which relying party you are interested in by supplying the `RelyingParty` object, which you likely retrieved during a call to obtain a list of relying parties.

 If you use the commands, you will need to use the `EnumerateCredentialsBeginCommand`